iotJumpway/RPI-Examples/Computer-Vision/Python/README.md

 Once you have built up your folder of images, head over to TASS.py and change line 34 (self.train = 0) to self.train = 1 and the start the program.
 The program will loop through your images and if it detects a face it will recreate an image in the format required for the model, save it to a matching folder in the processed directory, and delete the original image to save space.
 If it does not detect a face it will simply delete the original image as it is useless for the facial recognition.

 Once the processing stage has finished, your new model will automatically start training, once training is finished, it will automatically run the main facial recognition program.
 Put your face in front of your connected webcam and watch the output of the program as it tries to identify who you are.

+NOTE: Remove the README file from  the processing directory.

 ## Executing The Program